List of Xanth characters: Merlin

-Merlin, the first King of Xanth and Magician of knowledge, reigned from 204.
-He married Tapis; their children are Jonathan and Taplin.
+Merlin, the first King of Xanth and Magician of Knowledge, reigns from 204 to 228.
+He marries Tapis, and their children are Jonathan and Taplin.

 Roogna

-Roogna, the second King of Xanth, reigned from 228 until 286.
+Roogna, the second King of Xanth, reigns from 228 until 286.
 Roogna is able to "adapt" the magic of living things, changing it into a similar but distinct form of magic.
-He built the castle which was named for him and which became the home of the monarchy of Xanth in A Spell for Chameleon.
-Roogna is married to Taplin, Merlin's daughter.
+He builds Castle Roogna, named for him, which becomes the home of the monarchy of Xanth in A Spell for Chameleon.
+Roogna marries Taplin, Merlin's daughter.

 Rana

-Rana, the Magician of Creation, was the third king and the first female King of Xanth.
-She ruled from 286 to 325.
+Rana, the Magician of Creation, is the third King and the first female King of Xanth.
+She rules from 286 to 325.
 She is the mother of Rune.

 Reitas

-Reitas, the Magician of Problem Solving, was the fourth King of Xanth, reigning from 325 to 350.
+Reitas, the Magician of Problem Solving, is the fourth King of Xanth, reigning from 325 to 350.
 Despite his title, he created problems.